 Heading way out west – we’re at the south western side of the island now, are steep rocky cliffs that are just amazing to have a look at… another must see.
 In fact, the whole island of Maui is a must see – that’s why I keep saying that.
 You must take a rental car around the entire island or you’re missing the big picture of what Maui is all about.

 As you drive around the island you’ll see some amazing views.
 The western side of Maui after Ka’anapali is quite undeveloped and I hope it stays that way for a very long time.
 The road turns back into Wailuku as you complete the western side half-loop.

 Maui has a couple nice hiking paths up the west Maui mountains that were fun, and one called the “Iao Needle” hike that was great, but overall Oahu has better hiking.

 Maui is not as big as Oahu, but nearly so.
+What is Maui like for rain?
 The rain is not a problem, though it might rain once or twice per day it clears up quickly.
 There are plenty of things to do on Maui like snorkeling to Molokini crater, or a downhill volcano ride on bikes, or helicopter tours around the island… there are numerous golf courses, a blowhole, and fantastic beaches for surfing, bodyboarding, or just laying around.

 The locals on Maui are mostly transplants (mainlanders, usually caucasians) themselves – having moved there from California most often times it seems like.
 They are laid back and concerned about their island becoming too commercial, yet there are a number of businesses that are trying to make it more so.